 You can show up and rent kayaks right at the Rainbow River Canoe and Kayak Company.
 It’s best to call ahead before you go to ensure they’ll have a kayak for you when you get there.
 According to their website, if you give them 24 hours notice you get a 10% discount.

 The day we kayaked, we saw a few fish and some ducks.
 I was really disappointed that we didn’t see any river otters, which from what I understand are plentiful.

-What we did see were hundreds of tubers having a wonderful time lazing down the river in groups — a perfect relaxing activity for a hot summer day.
+The day we went kayaking we saw hundreds of tubers having a wonderful time lazing down the river in groups — a perfect relaxing activity for a hot summer day.

-It is unlawful to possess alcoholic beverages on the river, and food and drinks cannot be in disposable containers.
+Among other river rules, it is unlawful to possess alcoholic beverages on the river, and food and drinks cannot be in disposable containers.
 Getting acquainted with the rules of the river before embarking on your trip will make for a more enjoyable journey.

 Gainesville day trip